jiayukk/MFF-DenseNet/README.md

 Deep Learning Toolbox

 ## Attention！！！
-Due to github's download limitations, please download the “.mat” file manually.
+Due to github's download limitations, please download the ".mat" file manually.

+Make sure you download the files without using "DownLoasd zip", as GitHub's compressed downloads can corrupt large files.

 ## Contact Information
 If you have any questions, feel free to contact Jin Li